07UPENDRA/Rider-driven-cancellation-Prediction/readme.md

 ### Files </br>
   train.csv - the training set</br>
   test.csv - the test set</br>
-  sample_submission.csv - a sample submission file in the correct format</br>

 ### Columns
 train.csv: This file contains one row for each order created in a specific time frame. </br>